openmodels/MimiPAGE2020.jl/docs/getting-started.md

 ## Installing PAGE-2020

+There are two primary ways to install and use PAGE-2020, and the preferred method will depend on the intended use cases.

+### Option 1: As a Repository

 Clone or download the PAGE-2020 repository from the PAGE-2020 [Github website](https://github.com/openmodels/PAGE-2020).

+### Option 2: As a Package

+Add PAGE-2020 as a package with `Pkg.add("MimiPAGE2020")`, or simply `add MimiPAGE2020` in the Pkg REPL mode.

 ## Using PAGE-2020

+If you have installed PAGE-2020 as a repository (Option 1 above), then you may follow the filepath-based steps described next.
+If you have installed it as a package, the following will still apply although you can use package-based syntax instead of including files ie. type `using MimiPAGE2020` to bring the package into your namespace and then use syntax such as `MimiPAGE2020.getpage()` (or the generic alias for that call `MimiPAGE2020.get_model()`) to utilize the package's API.

 To run the model, run the `main.jl` file in the examples folder.
 This runs the deterministic version of PAGE-2020 with central parameter